flutter/flutter/dev/integration_tests/deferred_components_test/README.md

 `./download_assets.sh`

-before running any of the test.
+before running any of the tests.

 ## Tests